-This setting determines where FlashCut will place Program Zero relative to the coordinate system of the import file.
+This setting determines where FlashCut will place Program Zero relative to the coordinate system of the DXF file.
 There are two options:

-X, Y of Import File - You specify the X and Y location in the DXF file's coordinate system that FlashCut will place at Program Zero in the G-Code file.
+X, Y of Import File

+You specify the X and Y location in the DXF file's coordinate system that FlashCut will place at Program Zero in the G-Code file.

+Relative to Toolpath

-Lower Left of Toolpath - FlashCut sets Program Zero at the lower left corner of the imaginary box that envelopes all geometry contained in the DXF file.
+FlashCut sets Program Zero based on the specified point on the imaginary rectangle that contains all DXF file entities.